Battle of Port Royal (1690)

-Historical context
+Background

 The Nine Years' War, begun in 1688 in Europe, widened to include the Kingdom of England in 1689 as part of the alliance against France.
 Authorities in New France capitalized on turmoil in the English colonies in the aftermath of the 1688 Glorious Revolution to launch raids with their Indian allies against targets on the already tense frontiers of New England and New York.
 Two raids in early 1690, one against Schenectady, New York and the other on Salmon Falls, New Hampshire, galvanized authorities in the Massachusetts Bay Colony to authorize a retaliatory expedition against French Acadia.

 The idea for an expedition against Acadia first arose in the wake of the August 1689 fall of Fort William Henry at Pemaquid (present-day Bristol, Maine) to French and Indian forces.
 In December 1689 Massachusetts authorized an essentially volunteer expedition against Acadia, and established committees to organize it, but the urgency to deal with it brought more public support after the raids in early 1690.
 Several prominent colonists were considered to lead it.
 One of the expedition's major proponents, the merchant John Nelson, was rejected because of his previous trade dealings with the French in Acadia.
 The command was finally given to Sir William Phips, a Maine native with no military experience who achieved prominence by finding a wrecked treasure ship in the West Indies.
 (Phips had survived a raid by tribes of the Wabanaki Confederacy from Acadia when they destroyed his hometown near Portland, Maine during the First Abenaki War (1676).)
 On 24 March Phips was commissioned a major general and given command of the expedition.

-On 28 April 1690 Phips sailed from Boston with a fleet of five ships, carrying 446 provincial militia.
+On 28 April 1690 Phips sailed from Boston with a fleet of five ships, carrying 446 provincial troops.
 His flagship, the Six Friends, mounted 42 guns, while the Porcupine mounted 16.
 They were accompanied by the sloop Mary and two ketches.
 At Mount Desert Island they made a rendezvous with the barque Union and another ketch.
 After investigating French holdings in Penobscot Bay and Passamaquoddy Bay, Phips sailed for Port Royal, arriving near Port Royal on 9 May.
 Before approaching the town, he made contact with Pierre Melanson dit Laverdure, a bilingual French Huguenot, early the next morning, and ascertained the condition of the town.
 He then weighed anchor and sailed up to the town.